Jeanie Ellis, Counsellor (MBACP, Accredited) and Accredited EMDR Practitioner

 During counselling sessions I work in a non-judgemental way, going at each client's pace with whatever the client brings - offering a safe, confidential space.
 Carl Rogers, founder of client centred therapy stated "It is the client that knows what hurts, what directions to go, what problems are crucial".

 The most important aspect of therapy is the relationship between the client and the therapist - so ensure you have the right one for you.
+Taking time to talk to various therapists is essential.

 Below are a few explanations regarding counselling and EMDR for your information.